-Some Member States (Bulgaria, Cyprus, Latvia, Slovakia, and Romania), which have not yet assigned the 800MHz and 2.6GHz bands have upgraded existing MNO licenses to respect the principles of T&SN.
+Some Member States (Bulgaria, Cyprus and Slovakia), which have not yet assigned the 800MHz and 2.6GHz bands have upgraded existing MNO licenses to respect the principles of T&SN.
 Malta, after a public consultation on the introduction of neutrality in the 2.1GHz band, has not identified competition issues and has amended existing licenses accordingly.

 Finland has amended its regulations from January 1, 2015 so that the all ECS frequency bands are technologically neutral.
-A number of other countries (Hungary, Lithuania, and Spain) have not yet studied the question of neutrality for existing licenses in the 2.1GHz band.
+Some other countries (Hungary and Spain) have not yet studied the question of neutrality for existing licenses in the 2.1GHz band.
 Some are waiting for a corresponding market demand.
 In Austria the 2.1GHz band has been liberalised.